 not respond to nonsteroidal anti-inflammatory drugs (NSAIDs).

-But some children with JIA, especially those with
+But some children who have JIA, especially those with

 polyarticular and extended oligoarticular JIA, gain significant benefit from early

 methotrexate treatment.
-Methotrexate decreases symptoms and may slow joint
+Methotrexate reduces symptoms and may slow joint

 Methotrexate may also be used